calebephrem/unique-custom-id/README.md

 ### ✅ Conclusion

-Using cryptographically secure randomness, your custom 32-character base36 ID format would take **~252 million years** of generating **1 BILLION IDs PER SECOND** to reach a **50% chance of collision**. (note the "billion" and "per second")
+Using cryptographically secure randomness, your custom 32-character base36 ID format would take **~252 million years** of generating **1 BILLION IDs PER SECOND** to reach a **50% chance of collision**.

 This makes it **EXTREMELY SAFE** for any real-world application.
-Offers **greater collision resistance than UUID v4** (~82 thousand years of generating 1 BILLION IDs PER SECOND) thanks to a larger entropy space (36122), powered by cryptographically secure randomness.
+Offers **greater collision resistance than UUID v4** (~82 thousand years of generating 1 BILLION IDs PER SECOND) thanks to a larger entropy space (6.334 × 10^49), powered by cryptographically secure randomness.

 ## 🛠️ How to Use It